Want to Beat the Competition? Try Partnering with Them First

 Powerlinx member and precision steel ball manufacturer New England Miniature Ball (NEMB), for example, was able to diversify its products and enter into new geographic markets by partnering with another ball manufacturer Nanoball.
 When Nanoball received an order for a specialized product it did not produce, Nanoball passed through the order to NEMB.
 Through this partnership with a competitor NEMB was able to expand into a new market and double the output of its China facility.
 Nanoball was able to maintain its relationship with a valued client.
 This is just one example of a win-win alliance between industry competitors.

 Want to learn more about how a partnership with a competitor or another company could spark new growth for your business?
-Learn more about how Powerlinx can help, or download our FREE strategies guide below.
+Learn more about how Powerlinx can help.

 Featured image by Tristan Martin